biocontext-ai/anndata-mcp/README.md

 ## Citation

-If this MCP server is useful to your research, please cite it as below.
+If this MCP server is useful to your research, please cite the `BioContextAI` and the `anndata` publications:

 ```bibtex
 @article{BioContext_AI_Kuehl_Schaub_2025,